 Adding something like external cladding, i.e.; curtain walling, rain screen, timber, etc., will prolong the life of the container.
 Good, quality cladding won’t rot and won’t be damaged by termites.

-Even paint can help prolong the lifespan of a container home depending on the type and making sure to repaint no longer than every five years.
+Even paint can help prolong the lifespan of a container home depending on the type and making sure to repaint at least every five years.

 The most important thing to keep in mind is that the better the home is maintained then the longer it will last.